Best Hay for Guinea Pigs: The Ultimate Guide to a Healthy Diet

 Feeding Hay: More Than Just Food

-Hay isn't just food; it's also a source of entertainment and mental stimulation for guinea pigs.
+Hay isn’t just food; it’s also a source of entertainment and mental stimulation for guinea pigs.
 They enjoy foraging and burrowing in their hay, which mimics their natural behavior in the wild.
+Additionally, hay serves a dual role as both a food source and a hygienic bedding option, which is crucial for the health and comfort of your guinea pig.
 This can keep your guinea pig happy and engaged in their environment.

 The Social Aspect of Eating Hay